makerdao/community/governance/executive-audit.md

 Note that in the example spell, there were SCD changes.
 Those are well documented and done with SaiMomAbstract(SAIMOM).setFee(NEW_FEE);.
 This calls a contract that has privileged access to make a few configuration changes in SCD.

 Verify the address of `SAIMOM` from the contract definition above.
 This is trickier, but you can put the `SAIMOM` address into etherscan: https://etherscan.io/address/0xF2C5369cFFb8Ea6284452b0326e326DbFdCb867C#code

+#### Verifying Oracle Addresses

+Occasionally, there are spells to do with Oracles - generally adding addresses to the whitelist, and occasionally adding a new kind of oracle (most recently the BTCUSD one).
+These addresses must also be carefully verified, and it can be non-obvious how to do so.
+However, if you follow the [link to the changelog](https://changelog.makerdao.com/releases/mainnet/1.0.5/contracts.json) and look for `PIP_ETH`, you'll be on the right track.

+1. Open the `Read` tab of the [`PIP_ETH`](https://etherscan.io/address/0x81FE72B5A8d1A857d176C3E7d5Bd2679A9B85763#code) contract.
+2. Look for `src` (listed as number `7` currently).
+3. Follow [the contract address listed there](https://etherscan.io/address/0x64de91f5a373cd4c28de3600cb34c7c6ce410c85#code) and verify that it is indeed the `MedianETHUSD`contract, and that the address here matches what is in the spell.

 ### Verify Rate Changes